SanzhAub/Spring_final/README.md

 1. **Event Service** manages movie sessions (`Event`) and their seats (`Seat`).
 2. **Booking Service** creates bookings and interacts with Event Service (HTTP) to reserve/release seats.
 3. **Kafka** is used to publish booking events for asynchronous processing (e.g., notification workflow).
-4. **API Gateway** provides a single entrypoint and routes requests to services.
+4. **Notification Service** provides a single entrypoint and routes requests to services.
 5. **PostgreSQL + Flyway** are used per-service for persistent storage and migrations.
 6. **Keycloak** is included in the docker setup (security wiring can be enabled/extended as needed).